Welcome to the Tourism Community Library Designation

 Additional Considerations

 The goal of this entire process was to better define Tourism Community Libraries and to create a list that more accurately organizes peer libraries together and represents the many popular and unique areas across our state.
-Adding these additional criteria and new qualifying requirements caused the number of libraries in this grouping to double from 2023 (12 libraries included) to 2024 (24 libraries included).
-Durango Public Library was the only library that did not return to this list with the new criteria, and 13 libraries were added.
+Adding these additional criteria and new qualifying requirements caused the number of libraries in this grouping to double from 2023 (12 libraries included) to 2024 (24 libraries included), but the list has now dropped back down a bit to 19 libraries in 2025.

-The data used for three of the criteria (percentage of the employed population holding summer work travel visas, percentage of vacant homes which are unoccupied due to seasonal use, and percentage of the working population employed in the tourism industry) is census level data collected at the county level which has its limitations.
+The data used for two of the criteria (percentage of vacant homes which are unoccupied due to seasonal use and percentage of the working population employed in the tourism industry) is census level data collected at the county level which has its limitations.
 One exception was made for Estes Valley Public Library District, which was kept on this list in spite of not meeting two of the four criteria.
 The criteria did not work for Estes Valley Public Library District because this library falls within Larimer County, and Larimer County’s census data does not reflect a tourist community.
 We aimed to set a clear definition of Tourism Community Libraries, but the team’s working knowledge of tourism in Colorado and the dynamic, collaborative process used allowed people to share their own opinions and make these logical exceptions when necessary.

 Ultimately, we decided to pivot away from the name “Resort Libraries” to “Tourism Community Libraries” instead to prevent these libraries from being attributed only to places with ski resorts.
 Each year the data used to determine whether a library meets these updated criteria will be revisited, so this list will likely evolve over time.
-Another aspect of the data to take into consideration is that it could still be reflecting impacts of the COVID-19 pandemic.
-In the years to come, the data we use should better reflect post-pandemic norms.
-In the meantime, this year’s updates to this grouping will help all libraries make strong peer comparisons if they would like to take Tourism Community Libraries into consideration.
+This year’s updates to this grouping will help all libraries make strong peer comparisons if they would like to take Tourism Community Libraries into consideration.

 LRS’s Colorado Public Library Data Users Group (DUG) mailing list provides instructions on data analysis and visualization, LRS news, and PLAR updates.
 To receive posts via email, please complete this form.